hoctusach/lazy-vocabulary/README.md

 npm run lint   # check code style with ESLint
 ```

+## Enabling speech playback

+Modern browsers block audio playback until the user interacts with the page.
+To hear the vocabulary pronunciations, click anywhere on the page (or press any
+key) before using the play controls.
+The first interaction unlocks the speech
+synthesis engine so that audio can be played normally.

 ## What technologies are used for this project?

 This project is built with: